Guidelines for grantees

 Notifying the Tax Administration

-In line with the Finnish Tax Administration’s decision, the Cancer Foundation will notify the Tax Administration of all grants equal to or exceeding 1 000 euros and provide details on the grantees.
+In line with the Finnish Tax Administration’s decision, the Cancer Foundation Finland will notify the Tax Administration of all grants equal to or exceeding 1,000 euros and provide details on the grantees.
 In order to make this notification we need your personal identity code.

 Social security and notification obligation

-The insurance obligation under Finnish law applies to all persons covered by the Finnish social security system who have received a Finnish personal grant for at least four months of scientific work in Finland (working grant) amounting to at least 4,605 euros in four months (in 2025).
+The insurance obligation under Finnish law applies to all persons covered by the Finnish social security system who have received a Finnish personal grant for at least four months of scientific work in Finland (working grant) amounting to at least 1,534 euros per four months (in 2025).

-The Cancer Foundation will submit the necessary grantee notification to the Farmers’ Social Insurance Institution (Mela, which also handles the affairs of grant recipients).
+The Cancer Foundation Finland will submit the necessary grantee notification to the Farmers’ Social Insurance Institution (Mela, which also handles the affairs of grant recipients).
 As the grantee, you must contact Mela to take out any necessary insurances.
-It is the responsibility of the research team to notify grants awarded to members of the team from the Cancer Foundation grant.
+The notification sent by the Cancer Foundation only concerns the grantee.
+It is the responsibility of the research team to notify grants awarded to members of the team from the Cancer Foundation Finland grant.
 For more information, visit www.mela.fi/en.

 Reporting